English

 Our curriculum marries with our school ethos: we aim to provide a creative, engaging curriculum that enables all pupils to excel academically, but also grow as emotionally aware members of the school community.
 We aim to balance appropriate reading challenge, reading practice and reading motivation to accelerate pupils’ reading progress and ensure a sound phonic awareness.
 As pupils move through the school, we develop their critical analysis and communication skills and provide opportunities for them to apply these in a range of situations.

 We understand that every pupil is important.
-We and aim to raise reading and writing attainment at every level of ability, in all subject areas to ensure that we maximise the potential of every pupil.
+We aim to raise reading and writing attainment at every level of ability, in all subject areas to ensure that we maximise the potential of every pupil.
 We recognise that all teachers are facilitators of literacy through their subject.
 We create reading and writing opportunities across all areas of the curriculum, to make these skills more meaningful and relevant to pupils.

+High quality literature is at the centre of the curriculum.
 We utilise modern texts as well as classic choices to create a curriculum that is meaningful and engaging for our pupils.

 We understand that pupils write best in context and when given time to edit and improve their work.
 Therefore, we give pupils opportunities to write for a range of purposes.